anniekvandijk/anniekvandijk.github.io.oud/_posts/2021-12-08-how-start-free-blog-with-github.md

 ![markdown](/assets/img/blog-images/2021-12-08-First-post/markdown.png){: width="150" height="150"}

 Plain text is a bit boring.
-So some styling would be nice! [**Markdown**](https://www.markdownguide.org/) is a lightweight markup language that you can use to add formatting elements to plaintext text documents.
+So some styling would be nice! [**Markdown**](https://www.markdownguide.org/) is a lightweight markup language that you can use to add formatting elements to plain text files.

 ---